 One of the best ways to promote individual well being is by making them participate in a fitness competition and incentivize the winner.
-For examples all over weight employees who shred 20% of their weight will receive 20% bonus on their monthly salary.
+For examples all overweight employees who shred 20% of their weight will receive a 20% bonus on their monthly salary.

-While we always stress on the on the job work environment, outside social gathering is equally important to strike a work-life balance and promote overall employee satisfaction.
+While we always stress on the job work environment, outside social gathering is equally important to strike a work-life balance and promote overall employee satisfaction.
 Some of the ideas:

 Mystery Dinners, Trampoline Parks, Karaoke Nights, Go Karting, Painting Class, Sports Competitions